 The primary reason for startups’ failures is that there was no significant market need for their product or service.
 The marketing term that reflects this concern is known as product-market fit (PMF).

-Finding a product-market fit is a crucial early-stage challenge for every startup and the first point of real success in their product development process.
+Finding a product-market fit for a SaaS startup is a crucial early-stage challenge for every startup and the first point of real success in their product development process.
 If they build their product before they’ve found a market for it, they may need to burn up lots of cash on improvements before it meets the market’s requirements.
 If startup founders decide to scale up without proven PMF, they are taking the risk of prematurely shifting capital away from product development to hiring or marketing that will generate no return.

 It reportedly takes 2-3 times longer to validate the market than most founders expect.
 If a startup fails to achieve PMF within the first two or three years, it is usually forced to pivot or shut down.
 If it succeeds, the evolving market and technology may still undermine its position soon, so measuring PMF becomes an ongoing necessity like periodic health checks.